mlibrary/about-aperio/src/content/about.md

 Our Advisory Board is comprised of University of Virginia faculty who are active scholars and researchers in their respective disciplines.
 This board helps ensure the scholarly integrity of Aperio’s catalog by evaluating journal, book, and other proposals made to Aperio.
 Proposals are peer reviewed using experts from outside our university before being considered by the Advisory Board.

-* [Fiona Greenland](https://sociology.as.virginia.edu/people/profile/fg5t) (chair), Assistant Professor of Sociology
+* [Fiona Greenland](https://sociology.as.virginia.edu/people/fiona-greenland) (chair), Associate Professor of Sociology
-* [Natasha Heller](<https://religiousstudies.as.virginia.edu/faculty/profile/ nlh4x>), Associate Professor, Religious Studies
+* [Natasha Heller](https://religiousstudies.as.virginia.edu/natasha-heller), Associate Professor, Religious Studies
 * [Jonathan Kropko](https://datascience.virginia.edu/people/jonathan-kropko), Assistant Professor, Data Science
 * [John O’Brien](https://english.as.virginia.edu/obrien-0), Professor of English
 * [Bryan Cook](https://education.virginia.edu/about/directory/bryan-cook), Professor of Special Education